 - 3M.
-3m generates innovative products - they are a diversified technology company.
+3M generates innovative products - they are a diversified technology company.
 They have operations worldwide.
 Products manufactured in the UK include coated abrasives, occupational health and environmental safety equipment, adhesive tapes, industrial microbiology products, drug delivery systems, high-performance coatings, secure documents and passport scanners.
-Graduate opportunities exist in engineering, business and R&D. The engineering progarmnme requires a degree in a STEM subject.
+Graduate opportunities exist in engineering, business, IT and R&D. The engineering progarmnme requires a degree in a STEM subject.
 You will have 2 assignments at different manufacturing locations within the UK over a 12 to 24 month time period, before settling into a permanent position at one of the UK sites.
 The R&D role requires science graduates.
 As a business graduate, you will join one of their team straight away.

 Find out more about how to prepare for the job assessment process in 3M HERE